spring-media/exercise-docker-registry/README.md

 4. The build process will download the Ubuntu ISO the first time it runs.
 This may take a while.
 Also, the Docker Registry image will be downloaded from the internet (see methodology above)

 5. If `START_VIRTUALBOX_LOCALLY` is set to `true`, then the created VirtualBox image will be started on your local VirtualBox.  **Note**, it is your responsiblility to setup VirtualBox networking.
-The VirtualBox images has 2 interfaces, eth0,eth1 (eth1 contains the static IP address)
+Using Vagrant makes network configuration much easier.

 6. The generated images are saved to:  `output-virtualbox-iso` and `vagrant`